(858) 586 7777 | About | Testimonials | Contact

 3. Adjust overall page scrolling (so that if bottom components go out of screen they can accessed by scrolling)

-4. Same tedious calculation was needed when some item is deleted.
+4. Same tedious calculation was needed when some item was deleted.

 1- Maintaining Hierarchy: